-Attention: Consumer Product Safety Commission (CPSC) issues update regarding Federal Pacific Electrical Panels!
+Attention: Consumer Product Safety Commission (CPSC) Issues Update Regarding Federal Pacific Electrical Panels

 Due to continuing pressure from engineering firms and others concerned with the safety of continued use of Federal Pacific Stab-Lok electrical panels, on February 18, 2011 the CPSC released a revised version of it’s original March 3, 1983 press release regarding FPE circuit breakers.
 Stopping short of re-opening the investigation, due to budget concerns, they have advised consumers to take certain safety precautions with all circuit breakers and fuses.
 To read more, click on link below: